wondernnw/visual-portfolio-rag/README_LOCAL.md

 # Visual RAG Pipeline (Local/Cluster Version)

-A **Visual Retrieval-Augmented Generation (RAG)** system for evaluating German student portfolios.
+A **Visual Retrieval-Augmented Generation (RAG)** system for multimodal document understanding.
 Uses ColPali for visual document retrieval and Qwen2-VL for multimodal answer generation.

 > **Note**: This version uses local models for deployment on HPC clusters (e.g., MOGON-NHR).
 For the Colab version with Groq API, see [README_COLAB.md](README_COLAB.md).